Modifying Skate Fit and Balance:

 Stretching Leather and Composite Boots

 Stretch each of these points with a "ball and ring pliers" (also called "hoke and ball pliers", or "bunion stretcher").
 This is a locking pliers that has a ball at one side, and larger ring on the other.
 The ball goes inside the boot where you want to push the leather out.
 The ring goes outside, over the place you marked with tape.
 To avoid marring the boot, place a piece of cloth under each side of the pliers.
 Squeeze the pliers, while tightening the set screw to lock it.
-(Most are not built strong enough for the set screw to be used to tighten the squeeze.)
+(Most are not built strong enough for the set screw to be used to tighten the squeeze.
+But you could use a clamp or vice to apply more pressure, if your hands aren't strong enough, but don't use so much pressure that the leather is damaged.
+Do not do as I once did, and apply your body weight to your hand to do it - something in my wrist was strained or sprained for a few days.)
 After an hour, the leather has stretched a little - readjust.
 And again, after an overnight stretch.
 After a day or more, you will have a fairly complete stretch.

-It helps to heat the leather a little (about 100 degrees F), but not enough to burn the leather or melt the glue - perhaps the low setting on a hair dryer.
-You may use a higher temperature - 140-160 degrees - at the desired spot while applying the ball and ring pliers.
+It helps to heat the leather at the spot a little (maybe 140 degrees F) first, but not enough to burn the leather or melt the glue.
 In theory you can go to heat molding temperatures, but that would alter the shape of the rest of the boot.

 Neverdull44 on SkatingForums.com used an innovative solution that didn't need fancy tools: "I heated up with an air dryer for about 5 minutes, moving it back & forth so as not to burn it.
 Then, I put the screwdriver head [My note: she means the blunt handle] where I wanted a punch and held it for about another 5 minutes.
 Then, I put the boot on & lace it all up & stand in it."
 She credits the idea to Tim Burt, an expert skate technician at the "incredible SPORTS Pro Shop".
 She was working on Edea boots made of composite materials (Warning: as mentioned here, Edea boots are easy to destroy if you heat mold them wrong.) - probably carbon fiber plus plastic resin, like high end hockey boots, not leather like most figure skating boots, but the same ideas should apply to leather, though it might take a little longer.
 I haven't tried this, but if you need to hold the stretch longer, you might improvise by putting a hard rubber ball inside the area to be stretched, a thick cloth on the outside, and use a wood clamp to push them together.
 (Don't apply enough pressure to tear the leather.)

 It also helps to first work in an oil to the inside, like Lexol Boot Conditioner.
 But oil should not be applied to suede - it will discolor and destroy the knap.
 Water (with a little alcohol to dissolve the oil in the leather) stretches leather even better, but water cracks and stiffens leather, so let the boot dry after stretching, and work oil back in.
 Skate boots are so thick you will never get oil back in to all the layers of leather, so many experts prefer to avoid moisture.
 Do not soak boots in water.
-The boots were probably made by sewing and gluing the leather over a last that matches the assumed foot shape, using pressure, heat and moisture, but boot makers know what they are doing.
+The boots were probably made by sewing and gluing the leather over a last that matches the assumed foot shape (but perhaps with extra space to allow for pointing and flexing the foot??), using pressure, heat and moisture, but boot makers know what they are doing.

 Next